ZivJia/Cybersecurity-Doughnuts/README.md

 Click into each module and check on things you already adopted.

-The overall score will be changed whenever you mark the item as done.
+The overall progress will be changed whenever you mark the item as done.
 This is a great handbook for you when doing fullstack development.
 For different projects you own, I highly suggest you create a cybersecurity measurement in the UI for it, so that you can always come back and refer to it.

+The goal is to Close the Doughnuts!

 ### Areas of focus: